scorcuera/loving-apes/README.md

 ## Testing the app

 Currently, only the API is tested.
-In order to run the tests, you can execute:
+In order to run the tests, you should be placed in the `api` package and execute:

 `npm run test`